MintMCP

 Use cases include:

-Obot supports Snowflake through community MCP servers but requires additional configuration for equivalent functionality.
+Obot supports Snowflake through community MCP servers but requires additional configuration and customer-managed runtime operations for equivalent deployment and governance.

 AI-Powered Knowledge Management